coldfix/website/2017/06/11/git-unpack.rst

     git log --format='%T' --branches --tags | \
         python git-filter-tree/git_filter_tree unpack

-This creates a file ``objmap`` where it stores for each top level tree, the hash of the tree with which it should be replaced.
-Let's extract the contents of this file into a directory that will be easier to access in the following:
+This creates a file ``objmap`` where it stores the hashs of the root trees as they should be replaced.
+The line format is ``OLD NEW``.
+Let's extract the contents of this file into a directory that will be easier to access in the
+following:

 .. code-block:: bash

     mkdir .git/trees
-    <.git/objmap while read sha1 tree; do echo $tree>.git/trees/$sha1; done
+    <.git/objmap while read old new; do echo $new>.git/trees/$old; done

 And second, rewrite the commits using ``git filter-branch --commit-filter``, making use of the ``trees/`` folder created in phase 1 (still sequential, but